 I once had a boss who was challenging to deal with (shocking I know).
-I will not say he always was misleading, but he was potentially untruthful any time his lips were moving.
-Another hallmark of interactions with him were that you often had the sense that he was trying to irk you into a contentious discussion of matters not having anything to do with the matter at hand.
+A hallmark of interactions with him was that you often had the sense that he was trying to irk you into a contentious discussion of matters not having anything to do with the matter at hand.
 I had witnessed him use this tactic on other unsuspecting victims to great effect.
 After the person was off balance emotionally he would then go in for the strike to set them off and then paint them as irrational.
 Diabolical was his skill level at this exercise.
 This was not successful with me as I am typically very “task at hand” by nature (my being called Spock more than once during childhood as I have mentioned before) and not given to irrational deviations in the midst of a discussion.
-The irony of this is that he would then step us his efforts to “set me off” which then made his efforts even more obvious and easy to thwart.
+The irony of this is that he would then step up his efforts to “set me off” which then made his efforts even more obvious and easy to thwart.
 This all escalated to a level where others started to notice and ask why I remained so calm about it.
 To which I would respond “I do not know of any stressful situation that is better served by flying off the handle”.

 Once while standing at the curb waiting to cross 1st Avenue at lunchtime I had an epiphany.
 We must always endeavor to stay up on the curb.
 There are those that will come in to your life by way of the gutter below, lurking in the shadows.
 They eat, sleep, workout and dwell in the shadows.
 Often times they will peer up on to the curb and see someone they want something from.
 They know that if they come up in to the daylight at curb level they will be seen for who they are.
 Unscrupulous.
 Double dealing.
 Backstabbers.
 Disloyal.
 So instead of coming up they will attempt to drag you down to their level and engage you where they dwell.
 Often those up on the curb will think, well I have greater might up here in the light and plus I am right so I am on for a fight.
 Here is the problem… The gutter dweller is at their strongest in the dark of the shadows and they know they will defeat you if they can separate you from the light.
 They go to the gutter’s gym, they have acclimated themselves to the gutters air and landscape.
 So once their adversary steps in to the darkness they are at a loss and will be swiftly defeated often wondering what just happened.
 I was right.
 I had the might.
 I am from the light.
 It should have been my fight.
 But here is the rub.
 You never had to leave the curb.
 You are 100% safe there even though the gutter dweller will try and convince you that you are vulnerable.
 For if you remain on the curb when the gutter dweller wants to get at you they will have to come to you in the light.
 Once in the light they will be exposed and vulnerable unable to call on their normal tricks.
 Once up on the curb in the light they will be exposed and ultimately defeated without you having to lift a finger.